ayeshaa7/ayeshaa7/README.md

 Machine Learning softwares like Pandas also helped me manipulate and build and view data models at a glance.

 <br></br>

-I am interested in building applications to ease the lives of people with special needs.
-I am inspired to do so and open to any collaboration on the same.
-I am also open to do projects for student entrepreneurs who need websites or applications.

 </p>